petkivim/location-service/solr/README.txt

 3. Download solr-webapp.zip file that contains solr.war file.

-4. Create a new "solr" directory under Tomcat's webapps directory and extract solr-webapp.zip there.
-After exctracting solr-webapp.zip there should be webapps/solr/solr.war file.
+4. Create a new "solr" directory under Tomcat's webapps directory (goes under the tomcat.home/webapps) and extract solr-webapp.zip there.
+After exctracting solr-webapp.zip there should be tomcat.home/webapps/solr/solr.war file.

-5. Extract solr.war under webapps/solr directory, and remove solr.war file.
+5. Extract solr.war under tomcat.home/webapps/solr directory, and remove solr.war file.

-cd webapps/solr
+cd tomcat.home/webapps/solr
 jar xvf solr.war
 rm solr.war

-6. Update the path of solr-data directory to the webapps/solr/META-INF/context.xml file.
+6. Update the path of solr-data directory to the tomcat.home/webapps/solr/META-INF/context.xml file.
 The default path is /usr/local/solr-data.

 7. If you want to access Solr Admin UI from your workstation, you need to add your IP address to webapps/solr/META-INF/context.xml file.
 By default access is restricted to localhost.

-8. If Tomcat is not running in port 8080, update the value of the solr.host property in the configuration files listed below.

-endpoint/WEB-INF/classes/config.properties
-admin/WEB-INF/classes/config.properties